The Differences Between Licensing and Franchising

 What is Franchising?

-Franchising is a business agreement that includes the license of a trademark, the payment of a fee, and control over how the underlying franchised business is operated.
+Franchising involves a business agreement that includes the license of a trademark and provides for the overall control over how the underlying franchised business is operated.
 The agreement that creates a franchise relationship is the franchise agreement and the parties to a franchise agreement are the franchisor and the franchisee.
-The franchisor is the company that owns the trademarks and has created the systems and procedures for developing and operating a franchised business.
-Under the terms of a franchise agreement, the franchisor grants to the franchisee the legal right and obligation to develop and operate a new franchised business location.
-The franchisee is required to pay to the franchisor an upfront fee known as an initial franchise fee and on-going fees known as royalties.
 Unlike a license agreement, franchise agreements are intended to duplicate a brand, its business model, and its on-going operations.
 Franchise agreements require uniformity and within a franchise agreement, unlike a license agreement, the franchisor is granted extensive control over how the underlying business is operated.

 Examples of franchises include restaurants like McDonalds, retailers like GNC, healthcare providers like American Family Care, service providers like RE/MAX, and many other businesses and industries.
 To learn more about franchising read our Ultimate Guide to Franchising Your Business.

-- The license of a trademark (although this is not required under certain circumstances).
+- Grants a trademark license (although this is not required under certain circumstances);

 Advantages and Disadvantages of Licensing vs Franchising